Agarciahunter/Assignment3_Instruction_Dataset_Generation/README.md

 **Objective**: The objective of this assignment is to explore the process of generating an instruction-based dataset for model training in Natural Language Processing (NLP).
 Additionally, students will fine-tune a pre-trained model using the newly created instruction-based dataset and compare its performance with the original instructions.
 Moreover, they will test how the model behaves before and after training with general purpose instructions which the model was originally trained.

 **Summary**: The first thing done was building the data set.
-The *jahjinx/IMDb_movie_reviews* setiment analysis dataset was used for this assignment.
-Using GPT-3.5 Turbo I used the text from that dataset and made these prompts: (DELETE THE API KEY WHEN YOU UPLOAD)
+The *jahjinx/IMDb_movie_reviews* sentiment analysis dataset was used for this assignment.
+Using GPT-3.5 Turbo I used the text from that dataset and made these prompts:
 ```
-prompt = "Write one response to the review that agrees with it and anotrer one to disagree...." + dataset[i]["text"]
+prompt = "Write a response to the review where you agree with it and another where you disagree...." + dataset[i]["text"]
 prompt = prompt + "///output the response in json format with values for review, agree, and disagree"
 ```
 The code to do this can be viewed in the `createDataset.py` file (you will need an API key though).
-GPT 3.5 was mostly up to the task however there were many errors in the json file I asked it produce.
-That file is `mydata.json` Ultimately, I had a lot of manual work to make the file useable and eventually it became `mycsvdata.csv`.
-Unfortunately, it also ended up only being about 400 rows.
+GPT 3.5 was mostly up to the task however due to time constraints I used the `mydata.json` file from a fellow classmate.
+I do plan on using my own json file once it is finished being made and will put it in the `mycsvdata.csv` file.

-To save on time, I deicded to use the pretrained model that we made in assignment 2.
-After coppying and renameing the model to `LlamaBase` I finetuned it further with the new imdb dataset. after which it was finetuned again with the original data from assignment 2.
-The 2 rounds of finetuning was done in `trainLlama2B.py` and `trainLlama2C.py`
+To save on time, I decided to use the pretrained model that we made in assignment 2.
+After copying and renaming the model to `LlamaBase` I finetuned it further with the new imdb dataset. after which it was finetuned again with the original data from assignment 2.
+The 2 rounds of finetuning were done in `trainLlama2B.py` and `trainLlama2C.py`

 From there, I ran my evaluation code, `Evaluation.py` and `Evaluation3B.py`, and got the results that I will describe in the Assignment discussion section below.

 ## Instructions
-### Envrionment Setup
+### Environment Setup
 To run, first load the environment from the environment.yml file with:

 `conda env create -f environment.yml`

 Then activate it:

-`conda activate assignment2`
+`conda activate unsloth_env`

-I used the same environment as the previous assignment
+I used the same environment as the previous assignment.

 ### Fine Tuning

-To run the fine tuning run:
+To run the fine-tuning run:

 `python trainLlama2B.py` or `python trainLlama2C.py`